 LBNL staff review user-submitted data periodically, typically twice a year.
 The searchable peer group database is updated after each data review.

-No. Only the most recent year of data is shown for each building in the peer group database and for users' own buildings.
-Viewing of “longitudinal” data (data over time) may be incorporated into future versions of the tool.
+No. Only the most recent year of data (or the latest contstruction phase) is shown for each building in the peer group database and for users' own buildings.
+Viewing of “longitudinal” data can be done for your own buildings on the Building Details page for that building.

 Aren't all the data sources really old?

 Definitely not.
-Although the dataset includes the Labs21 peer group, which contained data from as early as 2002, most of the entries are less than 5 years old.
-Many users update their building data each year, and new facilities are being added to the database at a rate of approximately 40 buildings per year.
+Although the dataset includes the Labs21 peer group, which contained data from as early as 2002, most of the entries are much more recent.
+Many users update their building data each year, and new facilities are added to the peer group database every year.

-System-level data entry is not mandatory (and wasn't in the Labs21 tool either), so a limited amount of it has been submitted.
-Please provide whatever system level you can, so we can improve the quality and breadth of the dataset for all users!
+System-level data entry is not mandatory, so a limited amount of it has been submitted.
+Please provide whatever system level data you can, so we can improve the quality and breadth of the dataset for all users!

-Why aren't there more labs in my climate zone?
+Why aren't there more peer group labs in my climate

-Most likely because users in your climate zone have not submitted much building data to the tool.
+Most likely because users in your climate zone have not submitted much building data to the LBT.
 Please submit yours, and encourage your neighbors to do the same!

 How can I suggest improvements to the LBT?